Federico E. Rey

-Federico E. Rey is a professor of bacteriology at University of Wisconsin-Madison.
+Federico E. Rey is a professor of bacteriology at the University of Wisconsin-Madison.
 His research focuses on human gut microbiota and its relationship to cardiometabolic disease.
-He has been a professor at University of Wisconsin-Madison since 2013 and has published over 90 papers.
-Rey received his PhD from the National University of Córdoba in Argentina.
+He has been a professor at the University of Wisconsin-Madison since 2013 and has published over 90 papers.
+Rey studied clinical biochemistry at the Universidad Nacional de Cordoba in Argentina and received his PhD from the University of Iowa.

-Rey was a recipient of the International Atherosclerosis Society Fellowship award in 2015.
+Rey was a recipient of the International Atherosclerosis Society Fellowship Award in 2015.